firefoxvt/My-Nginx-configurations/README.md

 #nginx-odoo-https.conf
 ---
 The file contains Nginx configuration file for Odoo v11 with Letsencrypt.
-Of course, we have the reverse proxy.
+Of course, it has the reverse proxy.